YairLevi/Coffee/README.md

 ## Get Started
 ### CLI
-Download the dedicated CLI tool [here](https://github.com/YairLevi/Coffee/releases/download/0.1.8/coffee.exe).
+The CLI executable is treated as a virus on browsers and windows defender, so I can't upload the CLI as a `.exe` file.
+But, the easiest way is to download Golang from [here](https://go.dev/dl/), and run the following command:

+`go install github.com/YairLevi/Coffee/cli/coffee`

 Usage is quick and easy:

 * `init`  for creating new projects -